FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 1. Name and changes made are not related or linked.

 #.
-Can’t track sequence of changes made to a file.
+Cant track sequence of changes made to a file.

 #.
 Does not scale.